GraphQL

 In Relay, GraphQL Fragments serve as a core part of the architecture: they declare the data dependencies of components:

-Relay leverages GraphQL directives in order to declare Fragments as subqueries you can perform later, with Refetchable Fragment and Pagination Fragment.
+Relay leverages GraphQL directives to declare Fragments as subqueries you can perform later, with Refetchable Fragment and Pagination Fragment.

 Here's how we have implemented a component that lists and refresh GitHub organizations inside the application creation form: